Cross Weight Calculator

 In the context of a race car, cross weight refers to the distribution of weight among the four corners of the vehicle.
 It is also known as diagonal weight or wedge.
 Cross weight plays a crucial role in optimizing the handling and performance of a race car.

-See also Rvm Real Estate Calculator
+See also Skateboard Size Calculator

 Ideally, the cross weight should be balanced to ensure equal weight distribution across the diagonally opposite corners of the car.
 This balance helps maintain optimal traction and stability during cornering, which is vital for maximizing grip and reducing the chances of understeer or oversteer.